Last Updated: May 2026

 Unweighted GPA uses the same 4.0 scale for every course regardless of difficulty.
 An A is always 4.0, whether it's in regular English or AP Calculus.

-Weighted GPA rewards harder courses with bonus points: Honors courses add +0.5 and AP / IB courses add +1.0, allowing GPAs above 4.0.
+Weighted GPA rewards harder courses with bonus points.
+Honors courses add 0.5 and AP or IB courses add 1.0, allowing GPAs above 4.0.
 Use the weighted GPA calculator if your school uses this system.

 • Below 2.0: Academic probation risk